 Add-on apps can be purchased for your ArcGIS Enterprise organization separately from the app bundles.
 These add-on apps will be included in your portal license file.

-The following sections describe the apps for which you can import and provision licenses through your portal.
+The following sections describe the add-on apps for which you can provision licenses through your portal.

 The ArcGIS Pro application is part of ArcGIS Desktop, which has three levels—Desktop Basic, Desktop Standard, and Desktop Advanced—with each level providing additional functionality.
 Only ArcGIS Pro uses licensing through the organization.
 Other ArcGIS Desktop applications—ArcMap, ArcCatalog, ArcGlobe, and ArcScene—use the local ArcGIS Administrator application to set levels and extensions.

 You can assign a member a license level and enable access to optional extensions that provide specialized tools as well.
 For a member to use an extension, the member needs both a level and a license for the specific extension product.

 When the member to whom you have assigned a license starts ArcGIS Pro and signs in, the application runs with the level and any extensions you specified.
 However, if you have not specified licensing for a particular member, ArcGIS Pro will not run when that member attempts to sign in.
 You can reassign licenses as often as necessary, and the resulting changes take effect promptly in ArcGIS Pro.
 If you completely revoke the license while the member is working in ArcGIS Pro, ArcGIS Pro displays notifications that the software is not authorized and starts the process of closing automatically.
 After a grace period ends, the member is prompted to save any work and is no longer able to use ArcGIS Pro.